Make0930/Machine-Translation-Model/README.md

 3.1 For long sequences, the attention mechanism can significantly improve model performance

 3.2 Beam search can increase the diversity of results

+3.3 Teacher-forcing can effectively solve the problem of slow convergence and instability